p0s0/RBXSTUDAPI/README.md

 # RBXSTUDAPI
 This is roblox API for studio.
 More specifically late 2014 studio API.
+<b>WARNING: All of this code is prone to any drastical change.
+Please ALWAYS keep backups before actually using a newer version.</b>
 # How to set it up:
 Put the following on .htaccess:
 ```